 Objective: Pursue practices that sustain good air quality to reduce the immediate and long-term health impacts to residents.
 Identify and mitigate sources of noise and light pollution.
-Ensure safe drinking water and protect its high quality.

 - O Improvement in air and water quality.

 - O Reduction in litter and plastic waste.

-- O Reduction in light pollution in the rural
+- O Reduction in light pollution in the rural areas.